Explore using Intel® VTune™ Amplifier command line interface (amplxe-cl) for profiling an MPI application.

 > mpirun -n <n> -gtool "amplxe-cl -collect <analysis type> -r <my_result>:<rank_set>" <my_app> [my_app_options]

 where <rank_set> specifies a ranks range to be involved in the tool execution.
 Separate ranks with a comma or use the “-” symbol for a set of contiguous ranks.

 > mpirun -gtool "amplxe-cl -collect memory-access -result-dir my_result:7,5" my_app.a

 This example runs the HPC Performance Characterization analysis type (based on the sampling driver), which is recommended as a starting point:

-This example collects the Advanced Hotspots data for two out of 16 processes run on myhost2 in the job distributed across the hosts:
+This example collects the Hotspots data (hardware event-based sampling mode) for two out of 16 processes run on myhost2 in the job distributed across the hosts:

 As a result, the VTune Amplifier creates a result directory in the current directory foo.myhost2 (given that process ranks 14 and 15 were assigned to the second node in the job).

 As an alternative to the previous example, you can create a configuration file with the following content:

 # config.txt configuration file -host myhost1 -n 8 ./a.out -host myhost2 -n 6 ./a.out -host myhost2 -n 2 amplxe-cl -quiet -collect hotspots -k sampling-mode=hw -result-dir foo ./a.out

 to achieve the same result as in the previous example: foo.myhost2 result directory is created.